promises-aplus/promises-spec/README.md

 ## Notes

-1. In practical terms, an implementation must use a mechanism such as `setTimeout`, `setImmediate`, or `process.nextTick` to ensure that `onFulfilled` and `onRejected` are not invoked in the same turn of the event loop as the call to `then` to which they are passed.
+1. Here "platform code" means engine, environment, and promise implementation code.
+In practice, this requirement ensures that `onFulfilled` and `onRejected` execute asynchronously, after the event loop turn in which `then` is called.
+In practice, this will be implemented with either a "macro-turn" mechanism such as `setTimeout` or `setImmediate`, or with a "micro-turn" mechanism such as `Object.observe` or `process.nextTick`.
+However, since the promise implementation is considered platform code, it may itself contain a task-scheduling queue or "trampoline" in which the handlers are called.

 1. That is, in strict mode `this` will be `undefined` inside of them; in sloppy mode, it will be the global object.